AntonRize/WILL/README.md

 5. Solution to the Electron Collapse Paradox.
 6. Unification of GR, Cosmology, and QM.

 ## Getting Started

+Ask WILL AI anything about the WILL Theory or its documents: https://antonrize.github.io/WILL/assistant/ To get more details on results: https://antonrize.github.io/WILL/results/ To download research documents: https://antonrize.github.io/WILL/parts/

 To explore the model, please visit the interactive documentation site.
 No local installation is required.
 1. Go to [https://antonrize.github.io/WILL/](https://antonrize.github.io/WILL/)